Abir-Tx/ASPNET_Course/README.md

 As the course has already ended on **August 29, 2023**.
 I am archiving this repo as I will not use this repo for any other purposes anymore.

+## Note

+I have decided to delete an project from here which Sir taught us which was about the Tier Architecture base API building.
+As my project in this repo was having a lot of errors and I kind of now work on different projects & also the course has ended so I have decided to instead of fixing that, delete the project.
+The final project is based on TIER Architecture so that alone will be enough.

+- The name of the deleted project was: **_CatNewsApi_TierArch_** - Which ought to be a clone of the [CatNewsApi](https://github.com/Abir-Tx/ASPNET_Course/tree/7406241ab0da6031aad374df936718b0d308afa3/CatNewsAPI) project

 ## Contributors

 - [Mushfiqur Rahman Abir](https://github.com/abir-tx)